mksaraf/kubernetes-lab-tutorial/content/coreos.md

   --log-dhcp
 ```

 Make sure the network space and addresses above match with your environment.

 In some cases, you already have a DHCP and DNS servers in place.
-In that case, run a proxy-DHCP and TFTP service on the host network
+In that case, run a proxy-DHCP and TFTP service on the host network instead
 ```bash
 docker run --cap-add=NET_ADMIN --net=host --name dnsmasq quay.io/coreos/dnsmasq -d \
   --dhcp-range=10.10.10.0,proxy,255.255.255.0 \